tataratat/splinepy/docs/source/markdown/spline_intro.md

 As further reading, we suggest

-\begin{enumerate}
-    \item Rogers, David F. An introduction to NURBS: with historical perspective.
+1. Rogers, David F. An introduction to NURBS: with historical perspective.
 Morgan Kaufmann, 2001.
-    \item Piegl, Les, and Wayne Tiller.
+2. Piegl, Les, and Wayne Tiller.
 The NURBS book.
 Springer Science and Business Media, 1996.
-    \item Hughes, Thomas JR, John A. Cottrell, and Yuri Bazilevs.
+3. Hughes, Thomas JR, John A. Cottrell, and Yuri Bazilevs.
 Isogeometric analysis: CAD, finite elements, NURBS, exact geometry and mesh refinement.
 Computer methods in applied mechanics and engineering 194, no. 39-41 (2005): 4135-4195.
-\end{enumerate}